 We all know the mining boom saved the Australian economy from the type of recession that many other countries experienced following the Global Financial Crisis.

-So what’s going to drive our economy now?
+So what's going to drive our economy in the future?

 That's clearly an important question for us as Australians and even more so if you're interested in property investment because its important to know where jobs growth, population growth and wages growth will be in the future.

-Recently Mike Smith CEO of the ANZ Bank addressed this issue saying the services sector can help Australia seize the opportunity of Asian growth and solidify its place in the global economy
+Mike Smith CEO of the ANZ Bank addressed this issue a while ago suggesting that the services sector can help Australia seize the opportunity of Asian growth and solidify its place in the global economy

 Here's what he said: